-On April 22, 2015, Mayor Francis Slay signed Executive Order #52 which REQUIRES recycling at all permitted events in the City of St. Louis.
+On April 22, 2015, former Mayor Francis Slay signed Executive Order #52 which REQUIRES recycling at all permitted events in the City of St. Louis.

 With the right support from event planners, vendors, visitors and haulers, recycling at your special event is easier than you think!
 Just follow these simple steps:

 - Talk with event organizers about incorporating recycling into your event plan.

 - Appoint someone as the leader of the recycling efforts for your event.

 - Contact the City of St. Louis Office of Special Events to start the permit process.

 - Often the company who picks up the trash offers recycling pickup services as well.